Workplan at the Centre for Health Crises

 Investments must also be made to build research in the field, which has been neglected for many years, in order to secure future competence and expertise.
 We believe that a research school in health crises should be established and given adequate and long-term support.

-We work on defining educational needs and stimulating existing and new educational initiatives.
+We are currently working on defining educational needs and stimulating existing and new educational initiatives.
 We plan to gather relevant initiatives in a Health Crises Academy.
-Our strategic education coordinator Anneli Eriksson leads our work on this.
-If you have questions about our work within this focal area, please feel free to contact her.

 Preparedness in the health care sector and preparedness infrastructure